KozGit/Blender-2.8-MD5-import-export-addon/README.md

   • Use timeline Start/End Frames

 	◦ Select this to only export the frames indicated by the timeline/dopesheet ;Start’ and ‘End’ frame fields.

+  • Baseframe = 1st anim frame ( default = checked )

+	◦ Use the pose values from the 1st animation frame to generate the base frame. ( Otherwise use bone defaults which can cause issues if compressing the anims )